 “I think of all the different layers that contribute to the user experience.
 A conversation between bots and humans is based on how people communicate in real life.
 Personalized exchanges and interactions that flow forward naturally are things we really want to see.
 Just like humans, AI-powered bots (sometimes known as virtual agents) can listen and understand customers’ issues, respond effectively by providing advice, or even ask follow-up questions for more details from the customer’s side.”

 “As with human-to-human conversations, bot-to-human conversations don’t always go as planned.
 Users can break the pre-designed flows by asking questions that are outside of your initial scope.”

 But as Marika explains, in these critical places — if you design your flows effectively — you can make or break the customer experience.
 There are plenty of things you can do to keep customers from going round in circles or hitting a dead end.
 This might include building in loops to request additional information that will drive the conversation forward.
 Or it might mean creating different flows for customers who are logged in and those who are not.

-When thinking about automation, it’s important to choose a provider that gives you the flexibility (and support) to design helpful, on-brand, customer-centric conversation flows.
+When thinking about automation, it’s important to choose a provider that gives you the tools to design on-brand, customer-centric conversation flows — where needed.
+And the power to deliver most human-like conversational experience with generative AI (for taking care of FAQs and chit-chat).
 Combine world-class AI technology with an understanding of conversation design, and what do you get?
-Automated customer support that really enhances customer experiences.
+Automated customer support that really enhances CX.